Patrick Collison: Views

 On 18 July 2009, at the age of 20 and following the publication of the McCarthy Report, Collison outlined his ideas for the future of Ireland on popular talk-show Saturday Night with Miriam.

+Metascience

 According to Collison, he reads books and is interested in a broad range of subjects on history, technology, engineering, fiction, philosophy, and art.
-He publishes the list of books he read on his website.
+Metascience has been a theme of Collison's advocacy and philanthropy.
 In November 2018, Collison published a piece in The Atlantic with Michael Nielsen entitled Science is Getting Less Bang for its Buck, arguing that increased investment in science has not produced commensurate output.
 In 2019, Collison published an opinion piece in the same outlet with Tyler Cowen arguing for a new academic discipline called "Progress Studies", which would study the cultural and institutional conditions which lead to the most progress and higher standards of living.